 Induced lactation means that a mother is trying to promote milk production through her own breasts.
-A mother tries to induce lactation because she is likely receiving the gift of a baby soon and wants:
+A mother tries to induce lactation because she is likely receiving the gift of a baby soon and wants the following:

 - A breastfeeding bond with her baby

-- To feel the attachment that comes with breastfeeding
+- The feeling of attachment that comes with breastfeeding

-Every mother’s circumstance is unique, so it’s important to work with a lactation consultant and have the support of your partner, family, and mother-to-mother support to aid in the experience.
+Every mother’s circumstance is unique.
+It’s important to work with a lactation consultant and have the support of your partner, family, and mother-to-mother support to aid in the experience.

 In the case of mothers who have experienced infertility especially, breastfeeding their baby really allows them to heal from some of the traumatic experiences they may have endured in trying.
 Breastfeeding helps them feel accomplished and “normal” in a sense, they can relate now to all the other mothers who were able to breastfeed.

 Babies are thrown into a cold new world, and they are not ready to be separated from their “mother figure” at birth, so breastfeeding can create an attachment experience for them similar to an umbilical cord in the womb.
 There is a lot of research surrounding this topic as it relates to the “fourth trimester.”

 Babies need that time to continue to develop attachment and bonding, and breastfeeding allows for that.
 According to one study, birth is not the end of the reproductive cycle of a mother, there is one more step for both mother and baby, and that is breastfeeding.